threader/PC-Tuning/docs/post-install.md

 ## Removing Bloatware with Linux

-- Boot into Ventoy on your USB in BIOS & select the Linux Mint image.
+- Boot into Ventoy on your USB in BIOS & select the Linux Mint ISO.
 Select **Start Linux Mint** when promted

 - Open the file explorer which is pinned to the taskbar & navigate to the volume Windows is installed on.
 You can identify this by finding the volume that has the **win-debloat.sh** script in